-ALKS 6428 is a seven-day process designed to help physicians transition patients from physical dependence on opioids to antagonist therapy.
-This transition process includes the administration of doses of oral naltrexone in conjunction with buprenorphine during a seven-day treatment period.
+In September 2015, we initiated a phase 3 study evaluating the safety, tolerability and efficacy of ALKS 6428 in patients with opioid dependence.
+ALKS 6428 is an oral formulation of naltrexone designed to help physicians transition patients from physical dependence on opioids to antagonist therapy.
+This transition process includes doses of naltrexone in conjunction with buprenorphine during a seven-day treatment period.
 Upon successful completion of the transition process, physicians would then be able to administer VIVITROL.
-In September 2015, we initiated a phase 3 study evaluating the safety, tolerability and efficacy of ALKS 6428 in patients with opioid dependence.

-In 2015, we nominated a new candidate, ALKS 7119, to advance into clinical trials.
+In 2015, we nominated a new candidate to advance into clinical trials.
 ALKS 7119 is a novel small molecule which we will test in Alzheimer's agitation and potentially other psychiatric indications.
 Clinical development for the program initiated in January 2016.